avb49/advent_of_code_2022/README.md

 # Advent of Code 2022 - my solutions
 My solutions to the Advent of Code 2022 coding challenges.

 I have paid particular attention to code readability and solution simplicity (not overengineering solutions) to make them easy to understand for others.
-Code modularisation and re-use concepts have also been taken into account.
+Code modularisation and re-use of code have also been taken into account.

 All of the solutions give the correct answers to the challenges.